What is ROIC?

 One common way to use ROIC as an investment decision-making tool is to compare the investment’s ROIC to its weighted average cost of capital (WACC).

-Comparing the ROIC to the WACC can help decide whether or not the company creates sufficient value for its stakeholders.
+Comparing the ROIC to the WACC can help decide whether the company creates sufficient value for its stakeholders.

 If the ROIC is higher than the WACC, that means the company creates positive value, whereas if the ROIC is lower than the WACC, that means the company’s value is declining.